HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Applying to PhD programs ...
+In search for a place to pursue passion (PhD programs) ...

 <div style="text-align: justify; padding-bottom: 20px;">